Board of Trustees

 Appointment term: October 2011-September 2018

 Co-owner of Clay Enterprises, LLC, a family business involved in real estate development, investments, management, and leasing in South Snohomish County.
-She has worked in the business since 1974.
-She has served on the Edmonds Community College Foundation Board since 1997 and serves on the Board of Directors for the Boys & Girls Club of Snohomish County.
+She has worked in the business since 1972.
+She is a member of the Edmonds School District Foundation Board.
+She has served on the Edmonds Community College Foundation Board since 1997 and previously served on the Board of Directors for the Boys & Girls Club of Snohomish County.

 She has taken classes at Edmonds Community College.

 Vice-President of Internal Audit, Compliance and Ethics, Premera Blue Cross.
-Former: board member and president for the Puget Sound chapter of the Institute of Internal Auditors and a member of the American Institute of Certified Public Accountants.
-He volunteers with Seattle Arts and Lectures and the INTIMAN, ACT and Empty Space Theatres.
-He is a past member of the Edmonds Community College Foundation Board.
+He is a member of the Puget Sound chapters of the Institute of Internal Auditors and Information Systems Audit and Control Association and a member of the American Institute of Certified Public Accountants.
+He volunteers with ACT Theatres.
+Former: He is a past member of the Edmonds Community College Foundation Board.

-Bachelor of Arts, English Literature, University of California at Santa Barbara, 1980.
-Business and accounting courses, Pasadena City College, California State University at Los Angeles 1984-86.
-Certified Public Accountant 1986.
+Bachelor of Arts, English Literature, University of California at Santa Barbara.
+Certified Public Accountant.

-Executive Director of the Washington Alliance for Better Schools, a collaboration of 10 school districts and the University of Washington, whose mission is to leverage resources, talent and intellectual capital to help over a quarter million students graduate career and college ready.
-Emily serves as the secretary for the Association of Community College Trustees in Washington, D.C. and is also the Chair of the Finance and Audit Committee of that national board.
-Emily is a member of the Washington Alliance for Geographic Literacy.
-Emily Yim is also a "member at large" on the TACTC Board of Directors (Trustees Association of Community and Technical Colleges).
-Former: Dept. head of the City of Lynnwood, where she served as founding Director of the Department of Neighborhoods and Community Affairs; Vice President for Community and External Affairs at Washington Mutual Bank, helping to oversee and invest a $29 million annual philanthropic budget; and a former Board Member of the International District Housing Alliance in Seattle, United Way of Snohomish County, and the Community Services Advisory Council for Snohomish County.
+Executive Director of the Washington Alliance for Better Schools, a collaboration of Puget Sound school districts, whose mission is to leverage resources, talent, and intellectual capital to help over a quarter million students graduate career and college ready.
+Emily works with the Board of Directors, comprised of the Superintendents from the respective member school districts, along with industry and higher education leaders to implement collaborative efforts to develop exceptional teachers, engaged students, and empowered families across the region.
+She also serves as the Chair Elect for the Association of Community College Trustees (ACCT) in Washington, D.C., providing leadership in governance and policy advocacy, which serves more than 520 governing boards and 6,500 trustees.
+She serves as the Chair of the ACCT Public Policy and Advocacy Committee and is the former Chair of the API and Native American Caucus.
+Former: She was the founding Director of the Department of Neighborhoods and Community Affairs for the City of Lynnwood; Vice President for Community and External Affairs at Washington Mutual Bank, helping to oversee and invest a $29 million annual philanthropic budget; Campaign Coordinator at Microsoft; and a former Board Member of the International District Housing Alliance in Seattle, United Way of Snohomish County, and the Community Services Advisory Council for Snohomish County.